Talking to Your Doctor About Depression

 - Write your questions ahead of time, so you don't forget them.

-- What should I do if these symptoms interfere with my happiness and ability to function in my relationships, work, or home life?
+- What should I do if my happiness and ability to function in my relationships, work, or home life changes?

-- Do I need a physical exam and testing to look for other causes?
+- Do I need a physical exam or tests to look for other causes?

 - Have you diagnosed and treated people with depression?

-- If not, can you refer me to a mental health professional who can diagnose and treat depression?
+- If not, can you refer me to someone who can?

-- What side effects should I watch for while on this medication and what should I do if I develop them?
+- What side effects should I watch for while on medicine and what should I do if I develop them?

-- Can I stop taking medications if they make me feel better?
+- Can I stop taking medicines if they make me feel better?

 - Can you provide me with names of counselors or therapists who treat depression?

-If you decide to try counseling, interview potential counselors and find one with whom you feel comfortable discussing your problems.
-Ask the counselor such questions as:
+Interview potential counselors.
+Find one with whom you feel comfortable discussing your problems.
+Ask questions such as:

 - What training and experience do you have in treating depression?

-- How long will I need to be treated for depression?
+- How long will I need to be treated?

-- How long are treatment sessions and how often will I have them?
+- How long are the sessions and how often will I have them?

 - What are your fees?